Emory University Psychoanalytic Institute Application Instructions

 Applicants to the Psychoanalytic Psychotherapy Program:

-Applicants to this program must be licensed in a clinical discipline (social work, psychology, psychiatry, counseling and others).
-Each applicant to the PPP will be interviewed by two members of the Candidate Selection Committee.
-In addition to the interest in psychoanalytic psychotherapy, scholarly achievement, motivation for study and capacity to participate fully in classroom work, the interviews will include an assessment of suitability for this level of clinical work.
+Applicants to the Psychoanalytic Psychotherapy Program must be licensed or license-eligible in a clinical discipline (social work, psychology, psychiatry, counseling, and others).
+Each applicant will be interviewed by two faculty members.
+In addition to the interest in psychoanalytic psychotherapy, scholarly achievement, motivation for study, and capacity to participate fully in classroom work, the interviews include an assessment of suitability for this level of clinical work.
 An experience in psychoanalytic psychotherapy is an expectation for candidates in this program.

 Letters of reference: Please see below.
 Letters similar to those for the Clinical Psychoanalytic Program are desirable.

 Applicants to the Adult Psychoanalytic Training Program must be one of the following:

 - Licensed physicians in a psychiatric residency or graduated from psychiatric residency.

 - Licensed clinical psychologists with a PhD or PsyD degree.

 - Mental health professionals who have graduated from an accredited mental health degree program with a master’s degree.
 This degree should be recognized as the highest degree within the specific profession.

 - Physicians with specialties outside of mental health; or mental health clinicians who do not meet the criteria for post-graduate study, as approved by the EUPI selection committee.